 That being said, what is the nutritional makeup of palm sugar?
 Do you gain anything extra when you use palm sugar instead of ordinary sugar?
 Let’s find out.

 Palm Sugar Nutritional Information

-Palm sugar is largely unrefined.
-Therefore it’ll retain most of the plant-based vitamins and minerals that are beneficial for your health.
+Palm sugar is largely unrefined and retain most of the vitamins and minerals.
 Compared to other sweeteners, palm sugar has a surprisingly low glycemic index (7).
-This means that the chances of it causing an erratic fluctuation in your blood sugar are low.
+This means that the chances of it causing an erratic fluctuation in your blood sugar levels are low.

 Some research even suggests that it may be a better alternative for people with diabetes (3).
 However, processed or not, palm sugar is still sugar.
 Here’s what the sugar content in palm sugar is composed of.

-You’ll find sucrose in just about any food.
+You’ll find sucrose in a lot of food.
 However, in added sweeteners used in desserts, processed foods and beverages have the highest sucrose content.
 While palm sugar has lower sucrose levels than other sugars, it’s still about 70-80% (7).

-When you heat, sucrose, fructose, and glucose are produced.
-Also, your body will break down sucrose into these two components.
-Either way, where there is sucrose, glucose, and fructose will eventually appear.
+When you heat sucrose, it breaks down into fructose and glucose..
+Either way, where there is sucrose, glucose and fructose could eventually appear.